Osprey Syncro 10 Review

 This pack not only performed great while on the bike, but it also shined while hiking and running too.

 The Syncro 10 even skied with us this spring!
 While it doesn't have the degree support of the Platypus Duthie A.M.
-10 when we loaded the pack down with more weight, it performs admirably with lighter loads.
+10 or the Osprey Skarab 18 when we loaded the pack down with more weight, it performs admirably with lighter loads.

 With a price similar to that of the CamelBak M.U.L.E., the Osprey Syncro 10 comes in a bit cheaper than several of the other competitors in our lineup of higher capacity packs.
 Osprey products are also covered by their "All Mighty Guarantee" which covers your pack from "any damage or any defect" for the lifetime of the pack.
-If they can't repair it they'll replace it.
-This is the most comprehensive warranty of all the packs in our lineup.
+They will replace it if they can't repair it.
+It is the best warranty of all the packs we tested.

 Are you someone who likes endurance activities like mountain biking, trail running, and hiking?
 Do you count the ounces or even grams on your back?
 If you fall into this category, the Osprey Syncro 10 just might be the hydration pack for you!